 Properties of a material definition shall be presented as material definition properties.
 A material definition may define zero or more material definition properties.

-A material definition property may be tested by the execution of a material test specification.
+A material definition property may be tested by the evaluation of a test specification.

 Material definition properties may contain nested material definition properties.

 EXAMPLE Material definition property include density, pH factor, or material strength.